JackSwitzerSchool/APSC174/public/notes/empty-set.md

 NOTE: This does not mean $0=\emptyset$

 ## Fun Fact:
-Constructing the Counting numbers from simply empty set's and successor functions (a notion of 0+1=1 or 1+1=2...)
+Constructing the Counting numbers from simple empty set's and successor functions (a notion of 0+1=1 or 1+1=2...)

 <iframe
   width="100%"